 - All participants, whether individuals or teams, create their own online donation or event registration page, setting their own goals, timeframe, and fundraising style.

 - They market their fundraising event to their peers, family, friends, and community members.

-- Donors can give with online giving, in-person giving, an on-site giving kiosk, text giving, or a mobile auction bidding app.
+- Donors can give with online giving, in-person giving, a giving app, text giving, or a mobile auction bidding app.
 It all depends on the type of event!

 - The funds raised from the event get sent to the nonprofit organization.

 Empowering your passionate supporters to “do-it-themselves” is an effective way to get them engaged with your mission and offers some needed variety to ensure that donors don’t get bored.
 In fact, your core supporters will be flattered if you reach out to them to conduct a DIY fundraiser.

 For example, if one of your donors makes awesome cookies, consider asking them to teach a class on it for a ticketed price.
 Most of the time, they’ll be happy you asked and willing to promote it themselves.

 DIY fundraisers are the perfect way to inspire your most passionate supporters, raise additional revenue, and spread the word about your organization.

 The best part is, there are different DIY fundraisers for every time and skill level.
 In fact, there are almost too many ideas, both for in-person and virtual fundraising.
 That’s why we decided to compile them below.
 If an idea catches your interest, start brainstorming resources to provide your supporters to get them started!